 There are several ways you can try to free up your engine and get it started again.
 Be mindful that these results are not guaranteed.
 Always be careful when you are working on your motorcycle.
 Be sure to wear protective eye gear and gloves.

 The first method you should always try is lubricating your pistons and combustion chamber.
 You can do this by taking out all of the spark plugs and pouring a lubricant down the spark plug holes.
 Your spark plug holes lead directly to the top of each piston.
 Even if you are suspicious of only one part of the engine that’s seized, pour lubrication down every spark plug hole anyway to ensure you get the problem cylinder.
-Unless you’re in the worst case scenario where every piston is seized.

 There are several lubricants you can try.
 It’s important you choose a lubricant that also has penetrating factors to break down any grime that’s seizing the pistons.